Academics

 IDEAs in Action: FC-VALUES

-This course is about boundaries, with its aim to understand the interplay between national identity and immigration in Western democracies, with a focus on Britain and Germany.
-While nationalism is viewed by many as a natural part of the world, it is in fact a modern phenomenon.
+This course is about boundaries, with the aim of understanding the interplay between national identity and immigration in Western democracies, with a focus on Britain and Hungary.
+While nationalism is often viewed as a natural part of the world, it is in fact a modern phenomenon.
 This course will begin with theoretical understandings of nationalism and immigration in the West.
-It will then move in a more concrete and political way to the construction of national identity in Britain and Germany, and then to the contemporary challenge of immigration.
-Can immigrants be integrated into the nation-state?
-Must they assimilate to integrate?
-Why does immigration provoke some of the current citizens to hold onto more tightly to their vision of national identity?
-We will examine the differences in how immigrants have been integrated in the UK and Germany, and how they have changed the national identity of each country.
-As the course progress, we will move from the theoretical to the more specific.
+It will then move in a more concrete and political direction to the construction of national identity in Britain and Hungary, and to the contemporary challenge of immigration.
+We will discuss collective memory, immigration, and the relationship between national identity, democracy, and populism.
+We will examine the differences in how immigrants have been integrated in the UK and Hungary, and how they have changed the national identity of each country.
+As the course progresses, we will move from the theoretical to the more specific.